norman-andrians/lunarex/README.md

 # lunarex
-Web-based wallpaper engine with React
+Web-based wallpaper engine with React that runs in Lively Wallpaper